 Skip to main content

-In NineData dedicated clusters, once replication tasks are started, users can manage scheduling operations via Operations > Schedule.
+In NineData dedicated clusters, users can manage running replication tasks from Operations > Schedule.

-To address this, NineData links data source-level permissions with Operations Center task management, ensuring that only users with permissions on the target data source can perform operations on related tasks.
-This mechanism guarantees:
+NineData links data source-level permissions with Operations Center task management so that only users with permission for the related data sources can operate a task.
+This mechanism provides:

-• Task Visibility: Users can still be aware of the task’s existence and its basic information.
+• Task visibility: Users can see that a task exists and view its basic information.

-• Operation Isolation: Only users with the appropriate data source permissions can intervene in task execution.
+• Operation isolation: Only users with the required data source permissions can change or operate the task.

 Feature Description

-Permission StatusTask VisibleView Task DetailsModify Task Workflow & PropertiesStart/Stop OperationsLogin to Terminal
+Permission StatusTask VisibleView Task DetailsModify Task Workflow & PropertiesStart/Stop OperationsOpen Terminal

 Permission Control